 While cyber-attacks remain a hot topic, more business and communication is being carried out online, so securing the data and information exchanged and stored in cyberspace is more important than ever.

-Yet with cyber skills still in short supply, there’s never been a better time to be a cyber security graduate and Zmirak was able to commence her role as senior consultant for one of the big four consulting firms in the risk and security advisory team as soon as she completed her degree.
+But with cyber skills still in short supply, Zmirak was able to commence a role as senior consultant in one of the big four consulting firms in the risk and security advisory team as soon as she completed her degree.

-"My typical workday in the Financial Services department at ANZ involves tackling risks, escalation and information requests, working on projects or strategic initiatives and liaising with stakeholders on audits, though I also work on networking events for Women in Technology at ANZ," she says.
+"My typical work day in the Financial Services department at ANZ involves tackling risks, escalation and information requests, working on projects or strategic initiatives and liaising with stakeholders on audits, though I also work on networking events for Women in Technology at ANZ," she said.

 "My long-term goal is to be a well-rounded technologist, running technical operations and leading a technology team."